How to rust steel on purpose

 - Phoenix, Arizona

-Salt and/or vinegar are safe for people but quite corrosive to iron.
+Salt plus vinegar is safe for people but quite corrosive to iron.
+It should work for your situation.
 Good luck!

 Ted Mooney, P.E.
 RET